AashikP/item-total-for-wc/README.md

 # item-total-for-wc

-Simple plugin to display Item total in the order details page.
+This is a simple extension for WooCommerce to display Item total in the order details page.